 - write_throttle_start_percent Whenever the used space in /mars/ is below this threshold, no throttling will occur at all.
 Only when this threshold is exceeded, throttling will start slowly.
 Typical values for this are 60%. - write_throttle_end_percent Maximum throttling will occur once this space threshold is reached, i.e. the throttling is now at its maximum effect.
 Typical values for this are 90%.
 When the actual space in /mars/ lies between write_throttle_start_percent and write_throttle_end_percent, the strength of throttling will be interpolated linearly between the extremes.
 In practice, this should lead to an equilibrum between new input flow into /mars/ and output flow over the network to secondaries. - write_throttle_size_threshold_kb (readonly) This parameter shows the internal strength calculation of the throttling.
 Only write7 requests exceeding this size (in KB) are throttled at all.
 Typically, this will hurt the bulk performance pigs first, while leaving ordinary users (issuing small requests) unaffected. - write_throttle_ratelimit_kb Set the global IO rate in KB/s for those write requests which are throttled.
 In case of strongest8 throttling, this parameters determines the input flow into /mars/.
 The default value is 5.000 KB/s.
-Please adjust this value to your application needs and to your environment. - write_throttle_cumul_kb (logically readonly) Same as before, but the cumulative sum of all throttled requests since startup / reset.
+Please adjust this value to your application needs and to your environment. - write_throttle_rate_kb (readonly) Shows the current rate of exactly those requests which are actually throttled (in contrast to all requests). - write_throttle_cumul_kb (logically readonly) Same as before, but the cumulative sum of all throttled requests since startup / reset.
 This value can be reset from userspace in order to prevent integer overflow. - write_throttle_count_ops (logically readonly) Shows the cumulative number of throttled requests.
 This value can be reset from userspace in order to prevent integer overflow. - write_throttle_maxdelay_ms Each request is delayed at most for this timespan.
 Smaller values will improve the responsiveness of your userspace application, but at the cost of potentially retarding the requests not sufficiently. - write_throttle_minwindow_ms Set the minimum length of the measuring window.
 The measuring window is the timespan for which the average (throughput) rate is computed (see write_throttle_rate_kb).
 Lower values can increase the responsiveness of the controller algorithm, but at the cost of accuracy.